 Don’t Be Afraid to Use Your Gifts: Build self-awareness to help nurture the best parts of yourself.
 Figure out what your needs are and move toward giving yourself those things.
-These will not necessarily be tangible items, it can mean emotional, spiritual, or physical fulfillment.
+These will not necessarily be tangible items, they can mean emotional, spiritual, or physical fulfillment.
 Secondly, use your intuition, the inner voice can be a compass in your decision-making process.
 Incorporate the voice of reason to empower you on the path to becoming your best self.
 Your gut does not steer you wrong.

 Allow Space for Reflection, Regrouping, and Grace: Always make room to contemplate life.
 Are you where you want to be?
 Are you happy with the person you have become?
 What areas of life can you improve on?
 Spend time considering the world around you and how the pieces in your life work in harmony.

 Don’t be afraid to create the life you envision.
-Your needs can change during any station of life, therefore, re-evaluate from time to time, I highly recommended it.
+Your needs can change during any station of life, therefore, re-evaluate from time to time, I highly recommend it.
 Everyone needs time to reshuffle.
 Life changes and people do, too.

 Lastly, practice kindness with yourself.
 Sometimes, we forget to give ourselves grace.
 Perfection is nonexistent, so when the media tries to tell you the opposite, remember that everyone has a history.
 Learn to forgive yourself.
 No one gets it right on the first try.